 The idea behind Jimdo Live Chat is that you should be able to talk to the people who use your website.
 We built the app so that customers can start a live chat conversation with you to ask questions or get help if they need it—right through your website.

-Another cool feature is that the chat goes both ways.
-You can get a notification when a new visitor is on your site, and then proactively ask them if they need any help.
-If the customer doesn’t feel like talking, they can just ignore it—and if you don’t feel like chatting at a certain time, you can turn the chat and notifications off and enjoy your dinner/vacation/Netflix in peace.
+You will get a notification when a new visitor is on your site but if you don’t feel like chatting at a certain time, you can turn the chat and notifications off and enjoy your dinner/vacation/Netflix in peace.

 Jimdo Analytics (iOS)